 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a new-old game-book from Tin Man, a Spanish Inquisition-style adventure game, a shooter and tower defense hybrid, a stylish and frustrating take on Snake, and the answer to all of life's problems.
+Today we've got an interesting timing-based tower builder, a card game that's better with friends, and another somewhat masochistic minimal title.

 Samsung makes some surprisingly solid accessories for its mobile phones.
 A lot of people don't know this, because those accessories are really, really expensive, at least compared to most of the alternatives available.
 Today you can take half off of all the accessories - cases, cables, mounts, batteries, anything - that you buy from the official Samsung online store.
 But there's a catch: the coupon code is only good on items with individual prices below $50.